Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations

 \subsubsection{Organization of the work}

-In Section~\ref{sec:problem}, we define our problem (the existence of a unique solution for all parameters).
-To this end, we introduce the relevant geometric objects of polynomial systems (in particular, the coefficient polytope and the monomial dependency subspace) and recall the main result of previous work.
-In Section~\ref{sec:reformulation}, we reformulate our problem.
-We parametrize the coefficient polytope via a moment map, we introduce a map~$f$ whose bijectivity is equivalent to unique existence, cf.~Proposition~\ref{pro:bijection_unique_solution}, and we outline the use of Hadamard's global inversion theorem.
-In Section~\ref{sec:main}, we characterize local invertibility, properness, and hence bijectivity of the map~$f$, see~Theorems~\ref{thm:local_invert_1}, \ref{thm:proper_2}, and \ref{thm:main}.
-Moreover, we provide sufficient conditions, see~Theorem~\ref{thm:suff}.
-In Section~\ref{sec:example}, we demonstrate the application of our results in an example.
-Finally, in Section~\ref{sec:discussion}, we discuss how our results are related to previous work on the bijectivity of families of exponential maps.
+In Section~\ref{sec:problem}, we define our problem: the existence of a unique, nondegenerate solution (modulo an exponential manifold) for all parameters.
+To this end, we introduce the relevant geometric objects for polynomial systems (in particular, the coefficient polytope and the monomial dependency subspace) and recall the main results of previous work in Theorem~\ref{thm:previous}.
+Further, we address the degeneracy of solutions in Theorem~\ref{thm:iso}.
+In Section~\ref{sec:reformulation}, we reformulate our problem in three steps: we parametrize the coefficient polytope via an \expo map; we introduce a composite (\mono-\expo) map whose bijectivity and local invertibility are equivalent to the existence of a unique, nondegenerate solution; and we outline the use of Hadamard's global inversion theorem.
+In Section~\ref{sec:main}, we present our main results.
+We characterize local invertibility and properness of the composite map (in terms of matrices and geometric objects, respectively), see~Theorems~\ref{thm:local_invert_1}, \ref{thm:local_invert_2} and \ref{thm:proper_1}, \ref{thm:proper_2}.
+Altogether, we provide equivalent conditions for the composite map being a diffeomorphism, see Theorem~\ref{thm:main}.
+Moreover, we provide sufficient conditions, which represent a multivariate generalization of Descartes’ rule of sign, see~Theorem~\ref{thm:suff}.
+In Section~\ref{sec:example}, we illustrate all objects and results in a concrete example, and in Section~\ref{sec:discussion}, we discuss how this work extends previous work on unique existence.

-In Appendix~\ref{app:hadamard}, we elaborate on Hadamard's global inversion theorem, and in Appendix~\ref{app:relations}, we discuss relations to previous work in technical detail.